Namche Bazaar – Discover the Gateway to the Himalayas

 • Everest view from Khumjung

-• Internet available in Namche
+• Internet is available in Namche

 • The Sherpa Museum